mitroc/wind-turbines/README.md

 ## Large Wind Turbines - Poland

 ### Note
-* I ged voices that the code is qute messy.
+* I get voices that the code is qute messy.
 Indeed it is, I agree.
-I'm learning doing that, so I rather wanted the app to work (kind of MVP) than to have a pure and clean code.
+I'm learning while making that site, so I rather wanted the app to work (kind of MVP) than to have a pure and clean code.
 But I promise I'll refactor it soon. :-)

 ### What is this repository for? ###
 * This project presents **large wind turbines** (tip height 100 m and more, with some exceptions as seen in the database) installed in Poland and reported by investors to the Civil Aviation Authority (CAA) as aeronautical obstacles.